 The Lymphoedema Clinic provides a service for those with primary lymphoedema and those with lymphoedema secondary to cancer or cancer surgery, infection, deep vein thrombosis, dependency, and other related conditions.
+The team also assesses and advises Lipoedema patients.

-All patients are offered an assessment with a clinical specialist in lymphoedema and a treatment programme is agreed with them.
+All patients are offered an assessment with a clinical specialist and a treatment programme is agreed with them.
 Treatment may consist of some or all of the following: skin care, various forms of compression, exercise programmes, simple/manual lymphatic drainage or use of compression pumps, kinesiotape and low-level light therapy.
 We aspire to support all our patients to self-manage this long-term condition and, to help with this, we offer six sessions a year at our support group to provide further education about managing lymphoedema.